 To learn more about PCIe 4.0, check out our article What We Know About PCIe 4.0 So Far.

 Future PCIe Generations: PCIe 5.0 and PCIe 6.0

 The official PCIe 5.0 standard came out in May 2019.
 It will bring 128 GBps of throughput.
 The specification is backwards compatible with previous PCIe generations and also includes new features, including electrical changes to improve signal integrity and backward-compatible CEM connectors for add-in cards.
-The first PCIe 5.0 devices are expected to debut in 2019 with broader availability in 2020.
+The first PCIe 5.0 devices are expected to debut in for enterprise customers in 2022, with consumer offerings to follow.

 PCI-SIG, which defines PCIe standards, expects PCIe 4.0 and PCIe 5.0 to co-exist for a while, with PCIe 5.0 used for high-performance needs craving the most throughput, like GPUs for AI workloads and networking applications.
 So, PCIe 5.0 will mainly be used in data center, networking and high-performance computing (HPC) enterprise environments, while less-intense applications, like those used by desktop PCs, will be fine with PCIe 4.0.

 PCIe 6.0 will double the bandwidth of PCIe 5.0 to 256 GB/s among the same maximum number of lanes, 16.
-It's expected to be backwards compatible with previous PCIe generations.
+Data transfer rate will hit 64 GT/s per pin, up from PCIe 5.0's 32 GT/s.
+PCIe 6.0 is also expected to be backwards compatible with previous PCIe generations.